Balladebits/Balladebits/README.md

 - Age of Empires (II)

 Games/Fandoms i Dislike/Hate:
-- Cookie Run Ovenbreak/Kingdom (One of the worst fandoms)
+- Cookie Run Ovenbreak/Kingdom (One of the worst)
 - KPop
-- JoJo's
+- JJBA
-- CountryHumans/CountryBalls (Dark memories of the Fandom arise)
 - DSMP
 - Okegom (I'm Tired of the Spanish Fandom)
-- Pokemon (Formerly in the fandom,i'm not interested anymore.)
+- Pokemon (I'm not returning to that fluffed up place.)

 Games/Fandoms which i'm not interested:
 - Genshin Impact